Priyanshu-1012/Win-terminal-file-explorer/README.md

 ### To-Do
 1. its seems annoying when items are much more than to be displayed all at once on the console and if we wanna navigate through..fix it
-2. include selection through name(alphabets)
+2. include selection through name(alphabets)<br>
-3. include icons and color for different extensions
+~3. include icons and color for different extensions~